Alex-Ashworth/scripts/README.md

-### A collection of scripts I find useful or interesting.
+### A collection of personal, but globally reusable scripts.